pompeybug/tubez/readme.md

 A tube-map diagram generator.
 Created as an investigation into the visualisation of Portsmouth's quieter cycle routes project.

+A recent snapshot of the work in development can ve seen at https://pompeybug.github.io/tubez/

 ## Download

 To get a local copy: